 Pursuing a career in technology often requires that you put together a team that you can rely on.
 When you are faced with multiple projects, having a team will come in handy.
 Delegate tasks to capable members of your team, and work closely with them to ensure that these tasks are carried out promptly.

-Ensure that your work is properly organised to avoid confusion.
+Ensure that your work is properly organized to avoid confusion.
 Prepare for presentations and meetings beforehand, and be up to date with your progress.

 Keep track of your progress